Avila Beach, California: Economy

-In recent years, the pier has become a site for whale watching as numbers of grays and humpback whales come into bays around the pier to feed and draw crowds during the seasons.
+The Harford Pier has become a site for whale watching as numbers of grays and humpback whales come into the bay around the pier to feed and draw crowds during the seasons.

-Diablo Canyon Power Plant, the last remaining nuclear power plant in California, is located in a remote part of the Avila Beach unincorporated area, about 6 mi northwest of the beach itself.
-In 2016, the owner of the plant, PG&E decided to allow the licenses for two reactors to expire in 2024 and 2025, which would close the power plant.
+Diablo Canyon Power Plant, the last remaining nuclear power plant in California, is located in a remote area, about 6 mi northwest of the beach.
+The access road to the plant is located near the Harford Pier.

+Education

+It is in the San Luis Coastal Unified School District.